imdecoder/imdecoder.github.io/resume.md

 ## Agentbox .
 Sydney .
 2009 - Present

-### PHP Product Developer && Version Manager
+### PHP Developer && Version Manager

 - Responsible for the development of Agentbox CRM system
-- Responsible for the codebases version control
+- Responsible for the codebases version control (code review and pull request)

 # Projects